 I TAKE IT BACK.
 PLEASE DON’T.

 You’re lucky.
 The holiday spirit has me feeling kind and benevolent this eve.
-Three winking emojis are tacked onto the end of the text.
+Three winking emojis were tacked onto the end of the text.

-Is he…is he flirting with me?
-Or is this just the kind of run of the mill banter I would expect from him if I knew him better?
-Damn the lack of intent that text messages convey!
+Dear God.
+Was he flirting with me?
+Or was this the kind of run of the mill banter I would expect from him if I knew him better?
+Damn the lack of intent that text messages conveyed!

-I thank you, good sir, I text back, playing along.
+Thank you, good sir, I texted back, playing along.

-My heart beats obnoxiously fast as I wait for his response.
-It’s been far too long since I’ve had a crush.
-I’m out of practice; I have no chill.
+My heart beat obnoxiously fast as I waited for his response.
+It had been far too long since I’d had a crush.
+I was out of practice.
+I had no chill.

-Nothing else comes through, not even the little bubble that indicates he’s typing.
-My fingers hover over the screen.
-I long to say more, but if this is where he wants to leave it, this is where it stops.
+Nothing else came through, not even the little bubble that indicated he was typing.
+My fingers hovered over the screen.
+I wanted to keep talking to him, but if this was where he wanted to leave it, this is where it stopped.

-I wait another minute, then heave a sigh and set the phone down.
+I waited another minute, then heaved a sigh and set the phone down.

-For the most part, I think I did okay yesterday.
-Well, aside from when I steamrolled that conversation with his parents, which I’m still embarrassed about.
+For the most part, I thought I did okay yesterday.
+Well, aside from when I’d steamrolled that conversation with his parents, which I was still embarrassed about.
 After that, I did better.
 I caught myself when I got pushy.
 I let him make the call about hanging out again tomorrow night.
-I stuck to self-deprecation and making a fool out of myself, limiting my more advanced teasing to just the Trelawney incident.
+I stuck to self-deprecation and making a fool out of myself, limiting my more advanced teasing to the Trelawney Incident.
 But, come on, who could blame me for that?

 And I did my best not to stare at him.
 Even when he laughed.
 Even when he demonstrated the proper use of those battle ropes.
-Sure, I’d had to force my face away to tear my eyes from the sight of his flannel shirt pulling taunt across his wide chest as his shoulders and biceps bunched and flexed, but I’d managed to do it, damn it, and that should count for something.
+Sure, I had to force my face away to tear my eyes from the sight of his flannel shirt pulling taut across his wide chest as his shoulders and biceps bunched and flexed, but I managed to do it, damn it, and that should count for something.

 Do you have a timeframe for stopping over tomorrow?
 I can have food ready if it’s around dinner.

-This crush I’m working on is going to reach epic levels soon if he doesn’t start to show some serious character flaws.
-It’s just not fair that on top of being punch-you-in-the-eyes gorgeous, he’s also considerate, polite, passionate about what he does – which I saw firsthand during that house tour yesterday – has a good sense of humor, texts in full sentences, with proper punctuation and grammar (be still my nerdy heart), makes a mean cup of coffee, shares my taste in beer, and likes my dogs.
-And, weirdly, the fact that he got kind of pissed at his mom yesterday for her interference makes him even more attractive.
-It made him seem real, attainable.
-Just like the rest of us, this super famous, super handsome man still gets badgered by his over-protective parents.
+This crush I was working on was going to reach monstrous proportions if he didn’t start to show some serious character flaws.
+It just wasn’t fair that on top of being punch-you-in-the-eyes gorgeous, he was also considerate, polite, passionate about what he did – which I saw firsthand during that house tour yesterday – had a good sense of humor, texted in full sentences with proper punctuation and grammar (be still my nerdy heart), made a mean cup of coffee, shared my taste in beer, and liked my dogs.

 I don’t have an exact time.
 Sorry!
-I text back.
+I texted back.
 Do you want to try to plan for around 5?

 No need to apologize.
 I know how hectic Christmas can be.
 Around 5 works.
 Any dietary restrictions I should know about?